Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 I worked on the math for the bounce methods.
 I tried implementing the math, but there were some errors with the bouncing that caused the ball to roll instead of bounce.

+### 2023-06-05

+I worked on establishing the vertices needed for the bounce method.
+I also made the game over screen correcty restart the game when the player wants to quit the game.

 ## Eli White

 ### 2023-05-22